outofcoffee/imposter/docs/steps.md

 # Steps

-Imposter can perform multiple operations when it receives a request.
-These are called Steps.
-You can add multiple steps, including calling external systems, running scripts and using [stores](./stores.md).
+Imposter can perform actions when it receives a request.
+These actions are called _Steps_; they take input, perform an operation, and, optionally, produce output.

+Steps can call external systems, run scripts and use [stores](./stores.md).
+You can define as many steps as you need.
+Steps are executed in the order they are defined in the configuration file.

-Steps can use data from the request, stores, or the output of previous steps.
+Steps can use data from the current request, access stores, or use the output of previous steps.
 Step outputs can be used in mock responses, such as in a [response template](./templates.md), or to drive conditional logic.

-Steps are executed in the order they are defined in the configuration file.

 ## Step Types